FanGShiYuu/RtR-Recognize-then-Resolve/index.md

 </div>

 #### PET analysis across various penetration rate
+This section supplements the distribution of PET under different penetration rates.
+Since we have already conducted a detailed safety evaluation of each method at a 70% penetration rate in the main text, here we provide additional clarification on the performance of the models under other penetration rates.

+First, from the perspective of average PET, there is little difference among all methods, with each maintaining around 10 seconds, indicating that all four methods are capable of ensuring safety.
+However, from the minimum PET, the RtR framework proposed by us only experiences events with PET less than 3 seconds in scenarios with a low CAV penetration rate of 30%.
+No dangerous interactions were observed at other penetration rates.

+On the other hand, the methods based on retained FCFS and iDFST can only guarantee safety when the penetration rate reaches 100%.
+This aligns with the point mentioned in the main text, where such methods, being based on preset rules, have limited ability to respond to uncontrolled HDVs.
+Finally, the cooperative game theory approach, due to its optimization objective mainly focusing on reducing delays, introduces certain risks when overemphasizing efficiency in traffic flow.

 <img src="./src/PET_ALL.png" alt="framework" width="500"/><img src="./src/PET30.png" alt="framework" width="500"/>

 <img src="./src/PET50.png" alt="framework" width="500"/><img src="./src/PET100.png" alt="framework" width="500"/>